Stronger Bounds for Weak Epsilon-Nets in Higher Dimensions: Geometric preliminaries

 The proof of Theorem \ref{Theorem:SampleHyperplanes} can be found, e.g., in \cite{ChazelleBook}.
-It is established by applying the Epsilon Net Theorem to the range space in which every vertex set is a finite family $\HH$ of hyperplanes in $\reals^d$, and each hyperedge consists of all the hyperplanes in $\HH$ that are crossed by some segment in $\reals^d$.
+It is established by applying the Epsilon Net Theorem to the range space of hypergraphs in which every vertex set is a finite family $\HH$ of hyperplanes in $\reals^d$, and every edge consists of all the hyperplanes in $\HH$ that are crossed by a certain segment with $\reals^d$.

-{\bf 3.
-The bottom-vertex triangulation.} Every polytopal cell $\Delta$ of $\A(\HH)$ can be decomposed into a collection $\D_\Delta$ of interior-disjoint $d$-dimensional simplices that share the lowermost boundary vertex $v$ of $\Delta$.\footnote{The vertex $v$ is unique given that no hyperplane in $\HH$ is horizontal.} Each of these simplices is of the form $\tau=\conv\left(\{v\}\cup \kappa\right)$ where $\kappa$ is a $(d-1)$-dimensional simplex that is not adjacent to $v$, and arises in a recursive triangulation of some $(d-1)$-dimensional face on the boundary of $\Delta$.
+{\bf The bottom-vertex triangulation.} Every polytopal cell $\Delta$ of $\A(\HH)$ can be decomposed into a collection $\D_\Delta$ of interior-disjoint $d$-dimensional simplices that share the lowermost boundary vertex $v$ of $\Delta$.\footnote{The vertex $v$ is unique given that no hyperplane in $\HH$ is horizontal, which can be achieved by a slight generic rotation of the axis frame.} Each of these simplices is of the form $\tau=\conv\left(\{v\}\cup \kappa\right)$ where $\kappa$ is a $(d-1)$-dimensional simplex that is not adjacent to $v$, and arises in a recursive triangulation of some $(d-1)$-dimensional face on the boundary of $\Delta$.
 Let $\D(\HH)$ denote the resulting collection of interior-disjoint simplices $\bigcup_{\Delta\in \A(\HH)}\D_\Delta$ that comprise the bottom-vertex triangulations of all the $d$-cells of $\A(\HH)$.
+(A more comprehensive exposition of this fundamental structure can be found, e.g., in \cite{Cuttings1,Cuttings}.)